Chapter 108

 We visit the kitchen where meals are prepared.
 Inside they’re working with

-children have gone to have dinner, or is it lunch for them?
+the children have gone to have dinner, or is it lunch for them?

 “This is an orphanage of sorts.
 We provide a home for